The San Pedro cactus, known scientifically as Trichocereus pachanoi, is a sacred plant with deep roots in South American shamanic traditions.

 As the cactus grows, it may develop more ribs, sometimes increasing to 10 or more.
 This change occurs due to the cactus's adaptation to its environment and the need for structural support as it expands.
 The additional ribs help the cactus accommodate more water storage and provide greater surface area for photosynthesis, enabling it to thrive in various conditions.

-The San Pedro cactus is popular in landscaping.
+The San Pedro cactus is popular in landscaping, particularly in parts of the USA.
 It is drought-tolerant and thrives in various climates, making it perfect for low-maintenance and water-efficient gardens.
-Additionally, its ability to produce beautiful, fragrant white flowers and spread quickly enhances its appeal.
+Its ability to spread quickly enhances its appeal.
+As mature columns grow large and heavy, they often fall over, take root where they land, and send out new pups.
+This rapidly expands the cactus's footprint with little intervention.

 Cultivating San Pedro Cactus